 __ reference book(s)

-Water Conditioner: Unless the water is aged it must be dechlorinated before fish can be safely added.
-Choose a product that will take care of chlorine, ammonia, and heavy metals.
+Unless the water is aged it must be dechlorinated before fish can be safely added.
+Choose a water conditioner that will take care of chlorine, ammonia, and heavy metals.

 Testing water in a newly set up tank is critical.
 You should have kits to test for ammonia, nitrite, and pH.
 Multi-test strips will do as long as you follow manufacturers directions and store them properly.
 Recently, in-tank testing monitors have become popular.
 These are placed inside the tank against the aquarium wall and continuously monitor the water chemistry.
 Generally, these products are only good for a month or two, so take care to replace them regularly.

 A siphon tool is necessary to vacuum the gravel and to do water changes.
 There are simple types that use gravity to siphon, and more sophisticated models that use water pressure from your tap.
 If you can afford it, purchase the tap run models as they are much easier to use.

 It's a fact of life that algae will grow in an aquarium eventually.
 An algae pad or scraper is an important maintenance item.
 Another option is the algae magnet.
 You'll pay a little more, but the convenience is worth it.